maarayh/React-Controlled-Form/README.md

-It's just a sgn up UI in react
+It's just a sign up UI in react